The fashion industry is full of unique legal challenges.

 Agreements are key tools in holding your other parties to account and protecting yourself and your rights.

-Whether it’s a freelancer, manufacturing, distribution, consumer sales or wholesale agreement, we offer fixed fees to draft, review and negotiate commercial contracts and documents.
+Whether it’s freelancer, manufacturing, or distribution agreements, we offer fixed fees to draft, review and negotiate commercial contracts and documents.

 The cost of legal action often prohibits rights owners from being able to enforce their rights.
 This is especially so for smaller fashion brands, like individual designers and startups.